 There are a variety of potential complications that can develop from sinusitis in children.
 Fortunately, most of the life-threatening complications are very rare in this day of antibiotics, advanced surgical and intensive hospital care.
 However, we do still see some of these complications of sinusitis, including some that are potentially lethal.

 Again fortunately, the majority of sinusitis can be managed with avoiding surgery.
 There are several populations of children who are at increased risk for complications.
 These children must be monitored closely when they “catch a cold” so that early signs of evolving sinusitis can be more aggressively tackled.
-Here is an article on the risk of sinusitis complications in high risk children, and another article on the “Ciliopathies,” also known as dysmotile cilia syndrome, or primary ciliary dyskinesia.
+Here is an article on the risk of sinusitis complications in high risk children, and another article on the “Ciliopathies,” also known as dysmotile cilia syndrome, or primary ciliary dyskinesia (download FREE pdf).
+Also see the blog post on cilia function.

 Amazingly, the way to prevent most of these complications is easy, and nothing to do with antibiotics!
 Read about the best, simple cure in this article about a 3-year-old boy who was hospitalized for severe sinusitis.